WLIF: History

-Mary Anne Perry Hoffman worked at WLIF from 1992 to 2004.
-Hoffman returned to WLIF a couple years later, only to leave again in December 2014.
-Mary Anne Perry Hoffman is currently a news reporter for Maryland News Network.

-Mary Anne Perry Hoffman is a traffic reporter for WBAL Radio 101.5 FM and 98 Rock radio.

 In addition, WLIF (along with WWIN) also played jazz music during the weekends for many years.
 WLIF continued to play jazz until 2004, when WSMJ became Baltimore's full-time Smooth Jazz station (that station has since changed formats, first to Alternative in 2008, then to Top-40/CHR a year later).

-On December 29, 2013, at Midnight, after playing "It's Beginning to Look a Lot Like Christmas" by Johnny Mathis, WLIF rebranded as Today's 101.9, with its first song being "Hey Soul Sister" by Train.
+On December 29, 2013, at midnight, after playing "It's Beginning to Look a Lot Like Christmas" by Johnny Mathis, WLIF rebranded as Today's 101.9, with its first song being "Hey Soul Sister" by Train.
 Like its AC sister stations KEZK-FM in St. Louis, WDOK in Cleveland, and KVIL in Dallas, WLIF retooled its format to more hot adult contemporary-leaning fare to attract a new generation of listeners, even though it also continues to play the standard AC songs from the 1980s to present.
 It was the last surviving "Lite FM"-branded station to be owned by CBS Radio, with the moniker having been dropped from KVIL in Dallas and WLTE in Minneapolis (with the latter station also undergoing a format change to country at the time).

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
-The merger was approved on November 9, 2017, and was consummated on the 17th.
+The merger was approved on November 9, 2017, and was consummated on November 17.

 Christmas music

 WLIF is well known for its Christmas programming.
 For decades, WLIF began mixing in Christmas music the week before Thanksgiving and went to wall-to-wall Christmas music about two weeks before Christmas.
 They would remain all Christmas music until the middle of December 26 or later, and would keep mixing in Christmas music until New Year's Day.

 Beginning in 2001, every year, starting the week before Thanksgiving, the station plays nothing but Christmas music, well into December 26 or 27.
 There are no advertisements all day on Christmas Day.
 After 2007, WLIF played wall to wall Christmas music not only before Thanksgiving, but all the way until New Year's Eve.
 They were the last station left playing Christmas music at New Year's.
 Most stations in the market that feature Christmas music continue mixing it in throughout the last week of the year, unlike many places that end abruptly on December 26.
 In 2010, WLIF dropped Christmas music early on December 27, but continued mixing a few songs in rather than remaining wall-to-wall until January 1.
 In 2014, WLIF dropped Christmas Music at midnight on December 26, drawing negative feedback from many listeners.
 They continued this practice through 2018.
 In 2019, WLIF dropped Christmas music on December 29.

+As of November 20th, 2025, WLIF officially began its non stop Christmas Music beginning with the song “It’s the Most Wonderful Time of the Year” by Andy Williams.